faizhaque/HCI-Group6/README.md

 Once in the app, Sign up and create account.
 Then Login and you will be able to view everything.

-If you need assistance for any help here is our uf emails:
+If you need assistance or need to contact us here is our uf emails:

  yerramesetty.as@ufl.edu, faizanhaque@ufl.edu, nmishra@ufl.edu, skoduvayur@ufl.edu,  satvikvippatoori@ufl.edu